armonluck/reading-notes/class3.md

     - Recommend using this one so that changes can be edited as much/little as you want
 2. command: `git config pull.rebase true`
     - \# rebase
-3. command: `git config pul.ff only`
+3. command: `git config pull.ff only`
     - \# fast-forward only